10 Best Chainsaw Mills of 2022 – Reviews & Top Picks

 Chainsaw mills are a great way to turn what is generally thought of as a crude instrument into a much more versatile tool.
 That’s important if you live in the backcountry where hauling in a lot of different kinds of tools will be a giant hassle.
 You’ll want one that is sturdy, capable of taking punishment and make quality cuts.
 The Alaska Mk-IV Chainsaw Mill did the best job of those in our reviews of delivering on all of it.
 It also happened to be the most expensive mill we looked at.
 If money is an issue, we liked the Granberg Chain Saw Mill Model # G777.
 It isn’t quite as sturdy as our top pick, but it does combine performance and value.

-We hope you found these reviews useful and combined what you learned in our buyers’ guide.
+We hope you found these reviews of the best chainsaw mills useful and combined well with what you learned in our buyers’ guide.
 A chainsaw mill is an important investment if you need one, and it’s important to get it right.

 - 2.1 1.
 Alaskan Mark-IV 36″ Chainsaw Mill – Best Overall